miaolegewang/IRisingmodel/README.md

 ## UCSD PHY 242 Final Project

 #### Image processing with Matlab code
-- Run `make` to obtain the binary executable file
 - Use matlab code `binarize.m` to binarize the image (colored or grayscale)
-- Run executable file on the output data file from previous step
+- Run `make` to run simulation
 - Run second section matlab code obtain the comparison between images

-#### Alternative: use Python code
-- Run `make pyrestore` which use python to binarize, add noise and restore image
+#### Use Graphics Interface
+- One must have the Qt library to compile and run Qt codes
+- use `Qt creator` to open the `Ising.pro` file
+- Debug and run it